SumitsWorkshopOrg/agentic_soc_agentspace/README.md

 ```

 ### 2. Create Staging Bucket & Service Account
-[cite_start]Run this script to automatically create your bucket, service account, and download the required JSON key [cite: 35-61].
+Run this script to automatically create your bucket, service account, and download the required JSON key.

 ```bash
 # Set Variables